January 23, 2017

 Here are three different types of traits to look for and practice in your daily lives to help cultivate a healthy, lasting friendship.

-Integrity is based off having strong moral principles and as such includes a variety of facets including trustworthiness, honesty, dependability, and loyalty.
+Integrity is based off of having strong moral principles and as such includes a variety of facets including trustworthiness, honesty, dependability, and loyalty.
 Integrity is amongst the most vital of traits in friendships and can help provide trust in each other.

 Loyalty builds upon integrity by providing value to a budding friendship since its inception.
 This value is a part of what provides trust.
 For example, being able to trust your friend with your secrets, being able to communicate with them without worry, or not be criticized of your shortcomings are all expectations that come from friendship.